 The Insider Outside is a group exhibition presenting new works by GIRLISONFIRE (Monika Janulevičiūtė & Antanas Lučiūnas), Milda Januševičiūtė, Ona Juciūtė, Marjolein van der Loo, Vytautas Stakutis (Sekcija in collaboration with Julija Matulytė), Rytis Urbanskas, Naglis Kristijonas Zakaras, developed as part of Rupert’s 6th Alternative Education programme, which has been organised by Adomas Narkevičius.
 The show first took place at Rupert in Vilnius, between September 13th and 15th.
-A second chapter of the exhibition will be presented at Kim?
-Contemporary Art Centre, opening on October 5th.
 The Insider Outside is co-curated by Giulia Civardi and Adomas Narkevičius.

 Slow down, pause, linger.
 A song in reverse, she sings at pace, a sheet breathes along the wall.
 A loss of control over the body, an unpleasant sensation slips into the mind: doctors try, but damage cannot be undone.
 There’s no quick-fix.
 The affective-corporeal self is turned inside-out.
 No alternative but to revise reason, to subject it to the jolt provoked by the realisation of an illness.
 Intimacy requires not to remain private anymore.
 A leap of faith might make you fall, but from now on, hope no longer feels so passive.